KoDongUk/KoDongUk/README.md

 ### Hi there 👋

 🔭 Myongji Univ.
-Computer Engineering.
+Computer Engineering. <br />
 🌱 I’m currently learning ReactJS
 <!--
 **KoDongUk/KoDongUk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.